As a wanderer, one of the main reasons I’m drawn to Vienna is its Baroque architecture.

 The way Berger crafted this artwork is fascinating.
 The individuals depicted in the fresco are thoughtfully grouped: each emperor is painted alongside the artist they championed, creating a visual narrative of their relationships.

 The ‘Patrons of the Fine Arts in the House of Habsburg’ is a must-see artwork for anyone visiting the Kunsthistorisches Museum.
-Obviously, there’s more.
+There’s more.
 Explore all the incredible finds awaiting you in the museum with my comprehensive guide to the Kunsthistorisches Museum.

 2. Apotheosis of the Renaissance Above the Grand Staircase of KHM